efremporter/facecrook/README.md

 Future directions for project:
 * Feed
  * Show the current user a curated feed of their friend's posts
-* Profile
+ * Allow navigation to other profiles by clicking the name or profile picture on posts
 * Friends
+ * Allow users to add friends
 * Likes
+ * Allow users to like posts
 * Comments
+ * Allow users to comment on posts
+* Search
+ * Allow users to search for other users